 We work with several third parties to provide our Helping Hand support service.

 The nurse advisory service is provided by RedArc.
 We’re in regular contact with them and they’ve advised us that all their employees are now working from home with secure remote access to their systems.
 Due to the nature of this service, safeguarding of their employees and patients is a high priority and they’ve assured us that their processes have been adapted accordingly.
-Please note that RedArc can’t deal with any questions relating to Coronavirus as it’s a notifiable disease.
-Clients should contact the NHS 111 service if they have any concerns about this or are displaying symptoms.
+Clients should contact the NHS 111 service if they are displaying symptoms of Coronavirus.
+However, RedArc can help with concerns relating to the impact of the virus on other long-term health conditions or continuing ill health following Coronavirus.

 Our legal service is provided by Epoq.
 Due to higher than normal levels of calls to the helpline, your clients might experience a delay in response of up to 24 hours.

-This new question will establish if a customer has:
+Our Coronavirus related question will ask if the customer has:

 If a customer has a history of any of these in the last month, we’ll postpone offering cover.